Earthaven Ecovillage Experience Weekend

 Organic Food Production and Natural Buildings

-• Green homes (tiny houses, stud-frame, cob, straw-bale, earthship)
+- See sustainable homes (tiny houses, stud-frame, cob, straw-bale, earthship)

-• Small-scale farms and home gardens (permaculture gardens, integrated farms)
+- Participate in small-scale farms and home gardens (permaculture gardens, integrated farms)

 Renewable Energy and Off-Grid Utilities

-• Development of energy alternatives to meet the world’s impending energy crisis
+- Explore development of energy alternatives to meet the world’s impending energy crisis

 Resilient Community and Regenerative Culture

-• Earthaven and other successful ecovillages and land-based endeavors (both rural and urban)
+- Learn about Earthaven and other successful ecovillages and land-based endeavors (both rural and urban)

-• The three-legged stool of sustainability—the social, environmental, and economic factors necessary for sustainable projects to succeed
+- Explore the three-legged stool of sustainability—the social, environmental, and economic factors necessary for sustainable projects to succeed

-• Earthaven legal structure and governance 101
+- Get an introductory understanding of Earthaven legal structure and participatory governance

 Personal Growth and Empowerment

-• Connection to yourself, others, and the natural world
+- Connect to yourself, others, and the natural world

 In addition to classes, discussions, and activities, you’ll enjoy meals with community members as well as authentic community experience within your SOIL participant cohort.